ethereum/sourcify/services/server/README.md

 ### Choosing the storage backend

-There are two types of storages: `RWStorageIdentifiers` and `WStorageIdentifiers`.
+There are two types of storages: `RWStorageIdentifiers` (Read and Write) and `WStorageIdentifiers` (Write only).
 These are the possible options:

 - `RWStorageIdentifiers.RepositoryV1` (deprecated) - the legacy repository that saves the source files and metadata as is inside a filesystem.
 A file system has many limitations and newer versions of the sourcify-server keeps it for backwards compatibility.
 If used as the `read` option, the `/v2` API endpoints won't be available.
 We don't recommend using this option.
-- `WStorageIdentifiers.RepositoryV2` - a filesystem for serving source files and metadata on IPFS.
+- `WStorageIdentifiers.RepositoryV2` - a filesystem for serving source files and metadata.json files on IPFS.
 Since pinning files on IPFS is done over a file system, Sourcify saves these files here.
 This repository does not save source file names as given in the metadata file (e.g. `contracts/MyContract.sol`) but saves each file with their keccak256 hash.
 This is done to avoid file name issues, as source file names can be arbitrary strings.

 - `WStorageIdentifiers.AllianceDatabase` - the PostgreSQL for the [Verifier Alliance](https://verifieralliance.org) (optional)
 - `RWStorageIdentifiers.SourcifyDatabase` - the PostgreSQL database that is an extension of the Verifier Alliance database.
 Required for API v2.
 See [Database](#database).